rzeldent/esp32-smartdisplay/README.md

 ## Step 7: Create your LVGL file or use SquareLine Studio to make a design

-There is a good GUI designer available for LVGL and free (but some limitations) for personal use:
+There is a good UI designer available for LVGL and free (but some limitations) for personal use:
 [SquareLine Studio](https://squareline.io/):

 [![SquareLine Studio](assets/images/SquareLineStudio.png)](https://squareline.io/)

+This tool makes it easy to create transitions, insert images, work with round screens etc..
+A big advantage is that the UI C-code is generated!

 ## Step 8: Compile, upload and enjoy